Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 My Favorite Hotels in District 1

 If you’ve never been to Ho Chi Minh City before, District 1 is the best area to stay for first-time visitors.
 Every time I’m in Saigon, I always stay in District 1 and use it as a base to visit apartments or explore the city.
 If nothing else, it’s a convenient area to get through the jet lag.
+All the hotels in my list above are in a great location in District 1.

 District 1 and nearby District 3 contain most of Saigon’s tourist attractions.
 If you only plan to visit for a few days or even a week, D1 or D3 are the best places to stay in Ho Chi Minh City.
 They are the most convenient districts from which to start and get your bearings in Saigon and perhaps Vietnam for the first time.
 (More on District 3 next.)